Literacy at Pond Meadow

 We adopt a multi-sensory approach to learning which provides our pupils with opportunities to: develop their visual, auditory and tactile discrimination skills; develop skills relating to word recognition; and participate in language rich experiences that extend their understanding of the world.

-Literacy is taught throughout the key stages, following guidance from the National Curriculum updated in May 2015 and the EYFS framework in the Foundation Stage.
+Literacy is taught throughout the key stages, following guidance from the National Curriculum and the EYFS framework in the Foundation Stage.
 The pupils work at relevant and appropriate levels relating to their personalised targets.
-Their progress is recorded on 'Evidence for Learning', an platform and the tools to develop and demonstrate connected practice which links curriculum, pedagogy and assessment.
+Their progress is recorded on 'Evidence for Learning', a platform and tool to develop and demonstrate connected practice which links curriculum, pedagogy and assessment.

 - To foster a culture of “literacy optimism”